Skip to content

 The Land of Gold is another name that Aswan goes by.
 This name comes from the fact that it is the final resting place of many pharaohs.
 The tombs of these noble figures are present in what is known as the Valley of the Nobles, or the Theban Necropolis.
 Hundreds of gold-covered graves span the Nile River’s west bank.

 A rocky mountain houses the graveyard, with its walls having plentiful carvings and inscriptions narrating the life stories of the tombs’ inhabitants.
-This spot is considered a hidden gem that doesn’t receive the needed hype it deserves, yet it’s one of the elements that makes it even more enchanting.
+This spot is considered a hidden gem that doesn’t receive the hype it deserves, yet it’s one of the elements that makes it even more enchanting.

 What more reasons do you need to pack up and embark on this exhilarating journey?
 Aswan is an all-around Egyptian spot that offers thick pages of history, irresistible sceneries, mouthwatering food, and unique culture.
-All elements will take you on an exciting rollercoaster that you’ll want to return to as soon as you leave.
+All elements will take you on an exciting rollercoaster you’ll want to return to as soon as you leave.

 Leave a comment